DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

   def getName(self):
     return self.name
 ```
-- talk briefly about the transaction data client here also, neatly wraps around
+- talk briefly about the transaction data client here also, neatly wraps around mysql output and prints to a log file and to terminal output.
+- Very carefully handled errors in output, to catch bad insertions and queries into the database.

 ```
 [2023-10-04 11:24:14.489746] [Daniel Ciccotosto-Camp] [SUCCESS] [Established connection <pymysql.connections.Connection object at 0x000001483AF162D0>]